 Remember, you do not have an unlimited marketing budget.
 You need to continuously evaluate to examine the effectiveness of each marketing campaign.
 The results drawn through every evaluation will help you determine which strategies have been successful and which should be dropped in the future.

-We’ll further explore more on this subject and see how your company can track the effectiveness of your marketing campaigns, its effects on ROI and its effects on sales.
+We’ll further explore more on this subject and see how your company can track the effectiveness of your marketing campaigns, and their effects on ROI and sales.

 Top 5 Parameters to Evaluate a Marketing Strategy